jchambers/pushy/README.md

 Pushy is a Java library for sending [APNs](http://developer.apple.com/library/mac/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Introduction.html) (iOS and OS X) push notifications.
 It is written and maintained by the engineers at [RelayRides](https://relayrides.com/) and is built on the [Netty framework](http://netty.io/).

-Pushy was created because we found that the other APNs libraries for Java simply didn't meet our needs in terms of reliability or performance.
+Pushy was created because we found that the other APNs libraries for Java simply didn't meet our needs in terms of performance or (especially) reliability.
 Pushy distinguishes itself from other libraries with several important features:

-- Asynchronous network IO (via Netty) for maximum performance
+- Asynchronous network IO (via Netty) for [maximum performance]("https://github.com/relayrides/pushy/wiki/Performance")
-- Efficient connection management (other libraries appear to reconnect to the APNs gateway far more frequently than is really necessary)
+- Efficient connection management
-- Graceful handling and reporting of permanent notification rejections
+- Graceful handling and reporting of permanent notification rejections and connection failures
 - Thorough [documentation](http://relayrides.github.io/pushy/apidocs/0.3/)

 We believe that Pushy is already the best tool for sending APNs push notifications from Java applications, and we hope you'll help us make it even better via bug reports and pull requests.
-If you have other questions about using Pushy, please join us on [the Pushy mailing list](https://groups.google.com/d/forum/pushy-apns).
+If you have questions about using Pushy, please join us on [the Pushy mailing list](https://groups.google.com/d/forum/pushy-apns) or take a look at [the wiki](https://github.com/relayrides/pushy/wiki).
 Thanks!

 ## Getting Pushy